You may wish to see an introductory page to this section first.

 Usually temples to Pluto are associated with the underworld, but the Pluto worshipped at Musti was the protector of seeds and the epithet Urceus was a reference to a jar (It. orcio) of unlimited capacity, so he was the male counterpart of Ceres.
 The temple was decorated with statues and marbles at the time of Emperor Hadrian.

 Inscriptions: (left) celebrating Emperor Hadrian; (right) celebrating Emperor Septimius Severus and his wife Iulia Domna.
-This inscription with other stones taken from temples and other buildings was used to fortify the forum in the VIth century
+This inscription with other stones taken from temples and other buildings was used by the Byzantines to fortify the Forum in the VIth century

 After the Byzantine conquest of the Province of Africa at the time of Emperor Justinian the fora of several towns were turned into small fortresses.